-In 1977, the film was purchased and colorized by Luigi Cozzi in a terrible way of a old negative print.
-When American reporter Steve Martin investigates a series of mysterious disasters off...
+In 1977, the film was purchased and colorized by Luigi Cozzi in a terrible way of an old negative print.
+When American reporter Steve Martin investigates a series of mysterious disasters ...

 See full summary »